perghosh/Data-oriented-design/README.md

 # Data Oriented Design

 Data Oriented Design = build logic around patterns, patterns that works well for the CPU.

 A computer's central processing unit (CPU) can only execute machine code, a binary language of 0s and 1s.
-Any programming language we use, like C++, C# or Java, must be converted into this machine code before the computer can understand and process it.
-This translation process, often handled by compilers or interpreters, bridges the gap between human logic and the computer's basic operations.
+Programming language like C++, C# or Java, must be converted into this machine code before the computer can understand and process it.
+Tools like compilers and interpreters, are used to convert programming code to machine code, the computer's native language.
-While computers may seem limited, understanding only a simple set of instructions represented by 0s and 1s, their speed and precision are extreme.
+While computers may seem limited, understanding only a few simple instructions represented by 0s and 1s, their speed and precision are extreme.
 This makes them usefull in a wide range of tasks.

-The challenge for developers is translating human information into a computer-processable format, ensuring that the computer's output is usefull, accurate and user-friendly.
+The challenge for developers is translating human complicated information into a computer-processable format, ensuring that the computer's output is usefull, accurate and user-friendly.
 This is not as easy as you might think.

 ----